-On September 19, Captain Hodges and 50 men were ambushed a few km from Fort William Henry by a party of 30 Canadians and 110 Indians led by Marin (probably part of La Perrière's force).
+On September 19, a party of 30 Canadiens and 110 Indians led by Marin (probably part of La Perrière's force) ambushed Captain Hodges and 50 men a few km from Fort William Henry.
 Only six men of Hodges' detachment escaped.
 La Perrière returned to Carillon with 14 prisoners and 26 scalps.
 He informed Montcalm that Loudon was still at Albany and had abandoned the project of an attack on Carillon.

 On September 21 and 22, almost all the Indians departed from Carillon to return to their villages before the winter.
-By giving them presents, Montcalm only managed to retain 36 of them.
+Montcalm only managed to retain 36 of them by giving them presents.
 The last day, a supply convoy of 22 bateaux arrived at Carillon.

 On September 25, Montcalm sent Florimond with 17 Abenakis warriors to reconnoitre Fort Edward.